agoric-labs/PlaygroundVat/docs/vat-basedir.md

 Each Vat lives in a "base directory", which contains mutable state for the Vat.
-Create these with `bin/vat create <port>`, which allocates a HostID, creates a new directory named after that HostID, and populates it with state.
+Create these with `bin/vat create <basedir> <address> <port>`, which allocates a HostID, creates a new directory named `<basedir>`, and populates it with state.
 Later, you run vat by chdiring into the new base directory and running `bin/vat run`.
 You can also name the base directory directly with `bin/vat run <basedir>`.

 `vat create` makes a Solo Vat, in which the VatID and the HostID are the same.
 To convert it into a member of a Quorum Vat, see below.